keanteng/wqd7007/lab_3_1.md

 SHOW TABLES;
 ```

 Load the CSV file into the table using the following command.
 There is some issue to load straight from local device to the virtual machine.
-So we need to get a copy of the file in our directory first.
+So we need to get a copy of the file in our directory first (Tips below👇).
 Then we also need to put in the mysql-files directory as it will show `--secure-file-priv` erro message:

 ```bash
 # Copy the CSV file to the mysql-files directory